BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ### Projects Provinces ###

-Return a list of provinces associated with projects:
+Return a list of provinces associated with all projects:

 > /api/mobile/projectsProvinces?token=asdfasdf&lang=EN

-Authenticated: Yes

 ### Regions ###

-Returns a list of region:
+Returns a list of regions with their region ID's:

 > /api/mobile/regions?token=asdfasdf&lang=EN